 Heather is a Certified Trauma Recovery Coach with the International Association of Trauma Recovery Coaches and a Certified Trauma Integration Practitioner with the Attachment & Trauma Treatment Centre for Healing.
 She received her undergraduate degree from the University of Winnipeg.

-Heather is part of the Leadership Team with the newly formed International Association of Trauma Recovery Coaches and serves on the board of directors.
-Her work includes roles as coach mentor and advanced course instructor.
+Heather is Director of Coaching Development and an Advanced Course Instructor with the International Association of Trauma Recovery Coaches and serves on the board of directors.

 At heart, Heather is a connector, an educator and an advocate, who desires to help the public, survivors, partners, families, and clinicians better understand the impact of trauma on individuals and families.
 She frequently appears as a guest on trauma-related podcasts and blogs and is a monthly contributor to the Canadian advocacy organization, Coming Forward.

 - For the Partners of Childhood Trauma Survivors: How to Survive & Thrive While Living with Your Partner’s Traumatic Past